St. James's (novel)

-St. James's is a novel by William Harrison Ainsworth serially published in 1844.
+St. James's (also written as Saint James's) is a historical novel by William Harrison Ainsworth serially published in 1844.
 It describes the events surrounding the end of Queen Anne's reign and the dispute between the Duke and Duchess of Marlborough with two Tories for influence over the queen.

 Background

 While Ainsworth served as editor for his own magazine, Ainsworth's Magazine, he included many of his own works.
 Of these, Saint James's or the Court of Queen Anne, An Historical Romance ran from January 1844 until December 1844.
 It was also published as a three volume set in 1844 by John Mortimer.
-The work was illustrated by George Cruikshanks, which marks the last time that Ainsworth and Cruikshanks collaborated on a novel.
+The work was illustrated by George Cruikshank, which marks the last time that Ainsworth and Cruikshank collaborated on a novel.

 Story

 Of all of Ainsworth's novels, the plot of St. James's is almost non-existent.
 The story takes place during the end of Queen Anne's reign.
 She was friends with the Duchess of Marlborough, and two Tories, Robert Harley and Henry St John, want to separate the Duchess and the queen.
 After plotting, they are finally able to separate the two, which allows them to remove the Duke of Marlborough from the queen's favour.
 Without the Duke around, Harley is made Earl of Oxford and St. John made Viscount of Bolingbroke.
 When Queen Anne dies, Harley and St. John turn against each other and soon lose their status at court.